 Buy-out Process

 Successful capacity auction participants and capacity market participants have the option to request a full or partial buy-out of their capacity obligations at any time during the forward period or obligation period.
 The buy-out will be valid from the effective date of the buy-out request until the end of the associated obligation period.
 Upon IESO’s acceptance of a buy-out request, a buy-out charge will apply and is settled using the physical markets settlement process for the next available month-end preliminary settlement statement.
-Participants may refer to MM 5.5for details on how the buy-out charge is calculated prior to initiating the buy-out process.
+Participants may refer to MR. Ch.9 s.4.13 for details on how the buy-out charge is calculated prior to initiating the buy-out process.

-In order to initiate a buy-out, a request must be submitted to the IESO using Online IESO by the registered capacity auction contact.
+To initiate a buy-out, a request must be submitted to the IESO using Online IESO by the registered capacity auction contact.
 A separate request must be submitted for each capacity obligation and must contain the following information:

 capacity obligation ID;